 I am writing a book about the "Pulaski Fish" to glorify her existence and let others know of the sacrifices her crew made daily to keep her at sea, defending her nation.
 She served silently, carrying her cargo of sixteen missiles and her one hundred fifty crew to and from patrol after patrol.
 If you served onboard the Pulaski I'd like to hear from you.
 You can contact me at: JDM4791@Juno.com.
 In the meantime, enjoy your visit to the site.
 Be sure to read the OVERVIEW sections and by all means, drop me a line with any questions, compliments, complaints, etc.

-4 January 2016 - Happy new year and hello!
+1 February 2017 - Happy new year and hello!
 If you're new to the Pulaski's web site, WELCOME!
 Tons to see and do here.
 If you are a former crew member, please be sure to sign the guestbook.
 People now have the ability to add their own photos to the galleries.
 HOWEVER - please keep naval security in mind!
 Do not upload any photos of the engine room or any place back aft without clearing the photos with me first.
 Note that I do not edit the photos; they are as you upload/submit them.
 Also note that I don't verify photo ownership; if someone uploads a photo of yours and says they took it, let me know and I'll research as best as I can.
 The Pulaski also has a Facebook page so be sure and visit there and say "hi."
-Be on the lookout for a reunion-related email/announcement concerning the 5th reunion which will take place later this year on board one of the fantastic Carnival cruise ships.
+I've cleaned up a lot of spam in the guestbook so things should be stable by now...
 Thanks for stopping by.